TheCandidStartup/TheCandidStartup.github.io/_drafts/one-year-anniversary.md

 Much to my surprise, the blog has dominated my time.
 I've always been an advocate for working out as much as you can on paper before writing any code.
 Scribbled notes and diagrams are quick to generate and much easier to change than code.
 As I started on my projects, I turned my previous "working out on paper" into blog posts.
 And just kept going.
 It seems that little bit of extra rigor involved in writing up a blog post is enough of a foundation to keep building.
 As I finished one post, it would spark off ideas for three more.

 I absolutely believed I'd spend at most three months planning and working things out before starting to write code.
-As it's turned out, I never got to the point of needing to write code.
+As it's turned out, I haven't yet felt the need to write code.

 The spreadsheet project has got to the point where I think I've figured out the mechanics of how to store and retrieve large spreadsheets of data.
 I could start writing code for that.
-On the other hand, I haven't started writing up my ideas for how evaluation of formulas will work...
+On the other hand, I haven't started writing up my ideas for how evaluation of formulas will work ...

 I've decided to use Unreal Engine as the starting point for the graphics project.
 I compiled it from source code and was on the verge of writing some hello world type code before being sidetracked by the other two projects.